Planning a vacation when your loved one lives with a chronic illness can be daunting. Discover Marc Lawrence's top tips for traveling as a caregiver.

-My first trip as a caregiver
+My first vacation as a caregiver

 Finally, after building up our confidence, we were able to take a trip to Hawaii for a week for J's grandmother's 100th birthday.
-This involved a 10 hour non-stop flight and a short connection.
+This involved a 10-hour non-stop flight and a short connection.

-My travel checklist
+My caregiving travel checklist

 Given our experiences of traveling a lot, here are my top tips to prepare for traveling with a loved one who is living with chronic illness.

-Pre-plan as much as possible
+1. Pre-plan as much as possible

 Checklists are your friend!
 Consider your destination carefully and ask yourself: